Reward system: Motivation

 Dysfunctional motivational salience appears in a number of psychiatric symptoms and disorders.
-Anhedonia, traditionally defined as a reduced capacity to feel pleasure, has been re-examined as reflecting blunted incentive salience, as most anhedonic populations exhibit intact “liking”.
+Anhedonia, traditionally defined as a reduced capacity to feel pleasure, has been re-examined as reflecting blunted incentive salience, as most anhedonic populations exhibit intact "liking".
 On the other end of the spectrum, heightened incentive salience that is narrowed for specific stimuli is characteristic of behavioral and drug addictions.
 In the case of fear or paranoia, dysfunction may lie in elevated aversive salience.
+In modern literature, anhedonia is associated with the proposed two forms of pleasure, "anticipatory" and "consummatory".

 Neuroimaging studies across diagnoses associated with anhedonia have reported reduced activity in the OFC and ventral striatum.
 One meta analysis reported anhedonia was associated with reduced neural response to reward anticipation in the caudate nucleus, putamen, nucleus accumbens and medial prefrontal cortex (mPFC).

+Reward system development is particularly important in adolescents, as they can be prone to increased risk-taking behaviors, substance use disorders, and mood dysregulation.
+Due to dopamine's role in reward processing, it can be linked to addictive behavior that may arise in adolescence.
+Risk taking behaviors and reward anticipation of monetary reward have been found to increase ventral striatum activity, a key region highlighted in the development of reward pathways.